ExpediaGroup/graphql-kotlin/README.md

 ## Generating a schema

-`bex-api-sdk` provides a single function, `toSchema`, to generate a schema from Kotlin objects.
+`graphql-kotlin` provides a single function, `toSchema`, to generate a schema from Kotlin objects.

 ```kotlin
 import graphql.schema.GraphQLSchema